ysolanki26/ysolanki26/README.md

 - Writing clean and consistent code
 - Maintaining GitHub with real learning progress

-🌱 First-year student with a long-term goal of becoming a skilled software/cloud engineer.
+🌱 First-year student with a long-term goal of becoming a skilled software engineer.

 <!--